AlexvdWeerden/NL2-isoform-expression/README.md

 The code is split into folders based on the programming language used and the function of the code.
 The code is in html files.
 The quality report following bioinformatic analysis, generated using MultiQC, is also included.

+To download all files, click on 'Code' (green button) -> 'Download ZIP'.

-html files can be downloaded or viewed online using the following website:
+To view html files online, using the following website:

 https://htmlpreview.github.io/